-Today's computers are equipped with more features an capabilities than ever before.
-Leveraged computers ca allow us to work smarter and faster while enabling us increase effectiveness.
-Computer training can benefit you organization through enhanced worker productivity.
+Today's computers are equipped with more features and capabilities than ever before.
+Leveraged computers can allow us to work smarter and faster while enabling us to increase effectiveness.
+Computer training can benefit your organization through enhanced worker productivity.

-This hands-on course is designed to be customized to your organizational needs.
-Training ranges from basic advanced features.
-Software and platforms that are use in your organization are the basis of this training program.
+This hands-on course is designed to be customized to fit your organizational needs.
+Training ranges from basic to advanced features.
+Software and platforms that are used in your organization are the basis of this training program.

-This course is intended for individuals who have upgrade computer technologies and need to learn difference between features or anyone interested in improving the computer skills.
+This course is intended for individuals who have upgraded computer technologies and need to learn differences between features or anyone interested in improving their computer skills.